Mother of Healing

 She sets the stage for healing with good cheer and flowers.
 She stirs up bowl after bowl of nourishing broth.
 She rubs your back when you’re falling apart.
 She holds you in the steamy shower, hour after hour, so your lungs can clear.
 She tucks you between fresh sheets when you’ve awakened damp with sweat.
 She wrings a cloth–over and over–cooling your forehead to bring your fever down.

-She listens when you’re cranky, smiles when you’re weary.
-She sings you her lullabies, in whatever key she can.
+➢ She listens when you’re cranky, smiles when you’re weary and sings you her lullabies, in whatever key she knows.

-However imperfect, this rhythm of care– while ill or well–banishes doubt and invites your wholeness to remember itself.
+However imperfect, this loving rhythm of care– while ill or well–banishes doubt and invites your wholeness to remember itself.
 Time and presence bring the healing power.
-Awareness protects against side-effects.

 Ayurveda works this way, too.
 Through your mind and all your senses, the balancing tastes, sights, touch, aromas and sounds are delivered, over and over, absorbed more deeply into your being with every repetition.